oktadev/okta-blog/_source/_posts/2023-07-28-terraform-workshop.md

 Now that you're getting more comfortable with basic Terraform operations, let's pause and look at some ways that things might have gone wrong in the previous steps.

-## Multiple keys in the application
+## Multiple Keys in the Application

 To cause this error, avigate to your Terraform application in the Okta Admin Console, and create a second keypair.